Lewis Hamilton calls on Mercedes to improve to save his season

 “I’ll be on a Zoom call with my bosses, and really trying to rally them,” Hamilton said.

-“We’ve got some improvements that we need to make and we need everyone’s support in making that happen…
+“We have found some improvements that we need to make and to do that we need everyone’s support.

 Read Full News